md0011/md0011/README.md

 ✔️ I am **Mayur Devle**, currently pursuing my Bachelor of Technology in *Electronics and Telecommunication Engineering* from Vishwakarma Institute of Technology, Pune. <br>

-✔️ I am interested in Web Development; learning new programming languages and seeking exciting opportunities related to the same. <br>
+✔️ I am interested in Web Design; learning new programming languages and seeking exciting opportunities related to the same. <br>

-✔️ Proficient in HTML, CSS, Tailwind CSS, JavaScript, React.js, Next.js(basic) and Java.
+✔️ Proficient in Figma, HTML, CSS, Tailwind CSS, JavaScript, React.js and Java.
 Passionate about implementing and launching new projects. <br>

 ✔️ I keep my goals and tasks organized.